College Credit for High School Students

 Some high school students may be eligible for enrollment in Grand Valley courses while completing high school graduation requirements.
 Admission will be based upon:

-- High school transcript indicating cumulative grade point average of 3.0 or higher.
+- A high school transcript indicating cumulative grade point average of 3.0 or higher.

 HOW TO APPLY

-You must discuss appropriate classes with your high school counselor before your appointment.
+- Have a conversation with your high school counselor to determine which courses may be the best fit for your academic goals.
+You may also want to discuss the cost of tuition and how college classes would impact your high school graduation requirements.
 We suggest that you do not overburden yourself with a level of work that will interfere with your high school experience.
 Dual enrollment is intended to supplement (not replace) high school.

 HOW MUCH DOES IT COST?

 To find the cost of a class, multiply the tuition rate by the number of credits.
-The Admissions Office can tell you the current tuition rate.
-You will also be responsible for all registration and course fees.
+You will be responsible for all registration and course fees.

 HOW LONG DOES A CLASS LAST?